waynodiablo/Oystercard/pills/levels_of_stubbing.md

+# Stubbing 3rd Party Network APIS

 In general you shouldn't be stubbing out behaviour on the object under test.
 The two key exceptions are when you have randomness or a 3rd party API.
-There are at least three different levels we can stub out the interaction with a 3rd party API such as Twilio (used for sending SMS messages).
+There are several different levels we can stub out the interaction with a 3rd party API such as Twilio (used for sending SMS messages).
 Say that we are using the Twilio gem liks so:

 ```ruby
 class Takeaway